Mahitha1229/NLP/README.md

 - The word must start with a lowercase English letter (a–z).
 - The rest of the word may contain only lowercase English letters (a–z).
 - Any uppercase letters, digits, spaces, or special characters make the word invalid.

-This validator accepts non-empty strings composed exclusively of lowercase English letters (a–z).
-It includes:

-- Interactive command-line validation
-- Batch testing for datasets
-- DFA visualization using networkx and matplotlib
-- Educational insights into automata theory

 **2. FST**
 This project simulates a Finite State Transducer (FST) that processes nouns from the Brown corpus and generates their morphological features in both singular and plural forms.